 ChatGPT is designed to generate human-like text based on your prompts.
 However, it is not a substitute for human creativity, critical thinking, or emotional intelligence.
-So you can use prompts to help you create a compelling narrative for each outline section.
+You can use prompts to help you create a compelling narrative for each outline section.

 Generate content with ChatGPT

 You’ll then get long, detailed paragraphs of content you can then edit yourself into your blog post.
 Depending on the prompt will influence the content you get.
-Regardless, this content is not ready to publish and you will need to edit yourself manually, use tools, or use a combination of both.
+Regardless, this content is still being prepared for publication, and you will need to edit yourself manually, use tools, or use a combination of both.

-After this process you should have multiple chats with the AI that address each outline section.
-You must edit this content as it’s not ready to go live but at this point you should easily have 1,200-3000 words of content and ideas to expand your content upon.
+After this process, you should have multiple chats with the AI that address each outline section.
+You must edit this content as it still needs to be ready to go live, but at this point, you should easily have 1,200-3000 words of content and ideas to expand your range upon.

-ChatGPT is a language model, as such it can not create blog post images or videos for you.
-It can however suggest relevant media you should consider using.
-I personally don’t need an AI to tell me what images to include as you should only be using images and video to help illustrate or emphasize your points.
+ChatGPT is a language model; it can not create blog post images or videos for you.
+It can, however, suggest relevant media you should consider using.
+I don’t need an AI to tell me what photos to include, as you should only use images and video to help illustrate or emphasize your points.

-Next, I strongly suggest using .webp images.
-You can download free stock images, from a wide variety of websites and then use an image editor like GIMP to convert and export a .png to .webp format.
+Next, I suggest using .webp images.
+You can download free stock images from various websites and then use an image editor like GIMP to convert and export a .png to .webp format.

 Last, don’t steal images.
-Suppose you steal photos, you’re then liable for copyright infringement which can result in you having to pay money.
-Again you should be using images that illustrate your point like I’ve done in this piece of content you’re reading now.
-Don’t be lazy, there is no need to steal.
+Suppose you steal photos; you’re then liable for copyright infringement which can result in you having to pay money.
+Again it would help if you were using images that illustrate your point like I’ve done in this piece of content you’re reading now.
+Don’t be lazy; there is no need to steal.

 Editing the blog post – 7 Tips

-If you don’t want to pay for any external software tools, then you’ll have to sit down and edit the content yourself.
-This is a good option if the content you’re creating is on a complicated topic or a topic that you’re particularly knowledgeable on.
+If you don’t want to pay for external software tools, you’ll have to sit down and edit the content yourself.
+This is a good option if the content you’re creating is on a complicated topic or a topic you’re exceptionally knowledgeable about.

-Personally for this very blog post you’re reading I used ChatGPT and edited and expanded the content myself because I have a particular process for creating content that another writer or AI tool could correctly discuss.
+For this blog post you’re reading, I used ChatGPT and edited and expanded the content myself because I have a particular process for creating content that another writer or AI tool could correctly discuss.